HTTP/3 (Beta)

 • HTTP/3 traffic in other domains in the certificate.
 If a requesting client doesn’t respect Alt-Svc headers and tries HTTP/3 without the HTTP/3 behavior, an HTTP/3 connection will still be opened if the certificate used in the request has QUIC enabled.
 This will change after beta when HTTP/3 connections will only be possible for domains if the HTTP/3 behavior is enabled in your property.

 • Adaptive Acceleration's Automatic Server Push isn't supported with HTTP/3.
-Chromium-based browsers have dropped support for the Server Push functionality that's used by the Adaptive Acceleration feature in an Akamai Ion property.
+Chromium-based browsers have dropped support for the Server Push functionality that's used by the Adaptive Acceleration feature in your Akamai property.
 If the connecting protocol is HTTP/3, Adaptive Acceleration will automatically preload the resources (.css, and .js) rather than pushing them.
 So, there's nothing you need to do.
-However, when you add the HTTP/3 behavior to an Ion property that uses Adaptive Acceleration, you'll see a warning message that discusses this.
+However, when you add the HTTP/3 behavior to your Ion property and you're using Adaptive Acceleration, you'll see a warning message that discusses this.
+Alternatively, you can use Early Hints to manually send preload and preconnect hints to the browser.